Career Growth and Strategy Career Planning and Goal Setting

 Making the "If-Then" Rule Work

-The Plan: Make your rules very detailed and specific, based on the backward plan, instead of keeping goals vague.
+The Plan: Make your rules detailed and specific, based on the backward plan, instead of keeping goals vague.

 The Danger: Thinking you will always have the motivation to follow vague goals leads to giving up when you get tired or busy (the "planning mistake").